MNandor/anki-cards/confusegroups/README.md

 ## How to Get

+### Importable Deck

+1. Go to the [Releases](https://github.com/MNandor/anki-cards/releases) page and find the newest version of ConfuseGroups.
+2. Save the `.apkg` file
+3. In Anki, File/Import and select the file

 ### Manual

 (instructions are for Desktop Anki - but the card type works on AnkiDroid, too)